 My Miracle Tea (formerly, and in some places known as Holy Thistle Tea) has just four to six basic ingredients, depending on whether you use the Original recipe, or the Enhanced one.
 The Original My Miracle Tea recipe contains; Malva leaves, Holy Thistle, Marshmallow roots and leaves, and Persimmon leaves.
 The Enhanced recipe adds two more, ginger and chamomile, to the list of My Miracle Tea ingredients.

 One site no longer in existance, sold a very similar recipe, giving credit to the same creator, Dr. Miller.
 It described malva leaves as being excellent at soothing irritated tissue, relieving inflammation.
 It even counters the inflammation of mucus membranes, and lowers stomach acid, "and relieves gastrointestinal disorders, such as gastric catarrh, enteritis, indigestion, ulcers and colitis."

 Well, that's pretty wonderful!
 Sounds as good or better than my calendula flowers and comfrey in my garden.
-(In fact, I've sown some malva flowers in my garden this spring, but too few even if I do find the rest of the My Miracle Tea ingredients).
+(In fact, I've sown some malva flowers in my garden one spring, but too few even if I do find the rest of the My Miracle Tea ingredients).

 Wait, there's more.
 Malva leaves can loosen and expel phlegm-congestion from the lungs.
 (Got pneumonia?)
 It can also drive off excess fluid and mucus.
 It sooths the larynx and tonsils, dry coughs, sore throats, hoarseness, lung catarrh.